Vodafone offers a choice of Big Value Bundles from £5/month on Pay As You Go.

 Before joining Vodafone Pay As You Go, we strongly recommend checking the coverage in your area.
 You can do this by entering your postcode on Vodafone’s online coverage map:

-For customers living in an area with poor Vodafone coverage (e.g. in a rural area or a basement flat), the £69 Vodafone Sure Signal will give you a guaranteed five-bar 3G signal.
+For customers living in an area with poor Vodafone coverage (e.g. in a rural area or a basement flat), the £69 Vodafone Sure Signal will give you a guaranteed five-bar signal at home.

 Tethering Isn’t Permitted